iPhone 15 Ultra rumoured to feature two selfie cameras

-The iPhone 14 series only recently launched, but the rumour mill never stops churning, and the iPhone 15 Ultra is the most recent target of leaks.
+Apple’s iPhone 14 series only recently launched, but the rumour mill never stops churning, and the 2023 iPhone 15 Ultra is the most recent target of leaks.

-Firstly, it was previously rumoured that Apple will be rebranding its iPhone Pro Max line and now calling it ‘iPhone Ultra.’
+Earlier today, rumours surfaced indicating that Apple could have plans to rebrand its iPhone Pro Max line to “Ultra,” starting with the iPhone 15 Ultra next year.

 According to what is reported by my source iPhone 15 Ultra will have 2 front cameras, USB-C and will start from 256GB. iPhone 15 Pro instead will always start from 128GB and will have USB-C but only 1 front camera #iphone #iphone15 #iphone15ultra pic.twitter.com/lIn6OhMNko